Extremal regular graphs of given chromatic number: Abstract

 \section{Abstract}

-An $(r|\chi)$-graph is an $r$-regular graph of chromatic number $\chi$.
-An extremal $(r|\chi)$-graph is an $(r|\chi)$-graph of minimum order.
-We show that the Tur{\' a}n graphs $T_{ak,k}$, antihole graphs and $K_k\times K_2$ are extremal in this sense.
-We also study the case of extremal Cayley $(r|\chi)$-graphs and we exhibit several $(r|\chi)$-graph constructions arising from Tur{\' a}n graphs.
+We define an extremal $(r|\chi)$-graph as an $r$-regular graph with chromatic number $\chi$ of minimum order.
+We show that the Tur{\' a}n graphs $T_{ak,k}$, the antihole graphs and the graphs $K_k\times K_2$ are extremal in this sense.
+We also study extremal Cayley $(r|\chi)$-graphs and we exhibit several $(r|\chi)$-graph constructions arising from Tur{\' a}n graphs.